 Advanced Search+

 • This study investigates minor disruptions in the Keda Torus eXperiment (KTX) and presents a deep learning-based approach for disruption prediction.
 Plasma disruptions in magnetic confinement devices are critical to operational safety, making their prediction essential.
 Machine learning methods provide a foundation for predicting disruptions and informing mitigation strategies.
-Although the stabilizing shell in reverse-field pinch devices typically suppresses disruptions, minor disruptions occur frequently in KTX and are closely linked to plasma current center-of-gravity displacement.
-This work demonstrates, for the first time, the accurate and effective prediction of minor disruptions in a reverse-field pinch configuration.
-The KTX Recurrent Neural Network (KRNN) prediction framework, which integrates two-dimensional closed-boundary eddy-current diagnostic arrays, additional diagnostic methods, and long/short-term memory networks (LSTMs), enables early warning of minor disruptions and supports active feedback control.
-Notably, the two-dimensional closed-boundary electromagnetic probe array in KTX, which captures more spatial distribution information than one-dimensional arrays, extends the early warning time for minor disruptions by an average of 21.1%.
+Although the stabilizing shell in reversed-field-pinch (RFP) devices typically suppresses disruptions, minor disruptions occur frequently in KTX and are closely linked to plasma current center-of-gravity displacement.
+This work demonstrates, for the first time, the accurate and effective prediction of minor disruptions in an RFP configuration.
+The KTX recurrent neural network (KRNN) prediction framework, which integrates two-dimensional (2D) closed-boundary eddy-current diagnostic arrays, additional diagnostic methods, and long/short-term memory networks (LSTMs), enables early warning of minor disruptions and supports active feedback control.
+Notably, the 2D closed-boundary electromagnetic probe array in KTX, which captures more spatial distribution information than one-dimensional (1D) arrays, extends the early warning time for minor disruptions by an average of 21.1%.
 The KRNN achieves a maximum prediction accuracy of 98%.

 • loading